jimburton/php-routing-bootstrap/README.md

 # Basic routing setup for PHP

-The web root is the app folder.
+The web root is the [app](app/) folder.
 All scripts such as [connection.php](connection.php) are kept **above** this folder.
 This means that the scripts can't be loaded in a browser, accidentally or otherwise.
-As well as potentially doing something damaging, like destroying and rebuilding the database, they can fail in ways that give away information about your website.
+As well as potentially doing something damaging, like destroying and rebuilding the database, they can fail in ways that give away important information that can make your website vulnerable.

 Inside the app folder you will have three types of file: